So you’re looking for the best tankless hot water heater?

-Warranties for these types of water heaters are only applicable to the original owner of the product and valid only for the specified period.
+Warranties for these types of items are only applicable to the original owner of the product and valid only for the specified period.
 If in any case the heater was bought from an unauthorized dealer or you have tampered with the factory serial code, then you will not qualify for compensation.
 So make sure have proof of purchase and have the genuine article when claiming warranties.

 How to Choose Tankless Hot Water Heaters

 All right!
 We finally managed to convince you huh?